 It's information that we use to help us make decisions about who studies at Strathclyde.
 No decisions are made on the basis of this information alone.

-We use three pieces of contextual data.
-If you're in any one of these three categories, we'll consider you for a contextual offer.
-These offers are usually lower than our standard offers.
+We use four pieces of contextual data.
+If you're in any one of these four categories, we'll consider the academic side of your application against our Minimum Entry Requirements, which are lower than our Standard Entry Requirements.

 1. Home postcode

 We look at where you live using the Scottish Index of Multiple Deprivation (SIMD).
 The index is divided into groups called 'Quintiles'.

 If your postcode is in Quintile 1 or 2 (the bottom 20% and 20 to 40% most deprived areas in Scotland) and your application is considered suitable for an offer, you'll receive an offer on the basis of the Minimum Entry Requirements.